hairlesshobo/jack-tools/md/jack-transport.md

 DESCRIPTION
 -----------
-jack-transport is a minimalist Jack transport control interface using ncurses.
+jack-transport is a jack transport control interface using ncurses.
 It displays the transport state and current time, and provides standard operating keys.